The Post

 The family-owned Warrawindi Farms at Penola.
 Picture: Lara Pacillo

-Why you should nominate your favourite town (ASAP!)
+Why you should vote for your favourite town (ASAP!)

-Still wondering whether to nominate?
+Still wondering whether to vote?
 Here’s a quickfire Q&A to get you motivated:

 Why does it matter?